Adnanshoaib/6-month-Data-Sci-and-AI/SQL/SQL Notes.md

 #  Tables
 A collection of rows and columns that hold actual data.
 Just like a sheet in Excel, it's where we store and query real information.
+# What is a Field..?
+A field is a column in a table.
+It stores a specific type of data for each record (row).